h-m-harris/hangman/README.md

 # Hangman Game
 This game is a work in progress.
-hangman_2 is the most current working version.
-Added new word options.
+hangman_v3 is the most current working version.
+ - Menu screen with working "Play Game" and "Quit Game" buttons.

-The end goal is to have a working pygame version.
+The end goal is to have a working hangman game using pygame.